Airfield Defence Guards: Post War

 Following the end of hostilities, both Airfield Defence Squadrons were disbanded on 19 November 1945.
 Aerodrome Defence Officers (ADOs) and Aerodrome Defence Instructors (ADIs) were retained to deliver basic ground defence instruction to RAAF members during initial and continuation training.
 A significant proportion of RAAF National Service recruits received training in ground defence techniques.
 This included the use of the .303 rifle, Thompson Sub-Machine Gun, Bren Light Machine Gun and hand grenades, in addition to fieldcraft skills.
 No. 1 Airfield Defence Squadron was re-established at Mallala, South Australia as a National Service unit in 1951, then once again disbanded in 1952.
 There is evidence to suggest that the RAAF considered the introduction of an armoured car capability in the 1950s, with ADIs attending training on Staghound vehicles with the Army at Puckapunyal; this project was never brought to fruition.

 In June 1965 a submission to the Air Board requested the establishment of 455 positions to provide for the defence of the eleven major RAAF bases in Australia, as well as overseas bases in Malaysia, Thailand and South Vietnam.
-In the end, the ADG mustering was re-established in October 1965 with an authorised strength of 220 new positions in addition to the remustering of all Drill Instructors and ADIs.
+In the end, the ADG mustering was re-established in October 1965 with an authorised strength of 220 new positions in addition to the remustering of all Drill Instructors and ADGs.
 After the outbreak of the Vietnam War, Australia was asked to increase its level of commitment.
 To meet these new demands, the RAAF deployed a number of aircraft to Phan Rang Airbase, South Vietnam, in 1966.
 The USAF Security Police unit assigned to the base, asked the RAAF to contribute to the defence of the base.